Are you ready for THE best fudgy sugar-free brownies with dates?

 I soaked the dates in boiling water directly into the food processor.
 This way, I don’t need to clean an extra bowl.
-HAHAH lazy me !
 After 10 minutes, process the dates and water to form a date paste.
-Honestly, don’t go crazy if there pieces of dates left.
-It is fine !
+Don’t go crazy if there are pieces of dates left.
+It is fine!
 Then, add all the ingredients EXCEPT your almond milk.
-Process to combine, barely 30 seconds.
+Process to combine, for just 30 seconds.
 You’ll get a thick sticky black brownie batter, slightly dry.
 That is the time to add the almond milk.
 Blend 10 sec gain.
-BOOM! you just get the most shiny, creamy fudgy brownie batter with no eggs !
+You just got the shiniest, creamy fudgy brownie batter with no eggs!
 I can’t stop eating this batter raw.
-So good !
+So good!

-But those sugar free brownies with dates won’t be as delicious without there date frosting.
+But these sugar-free brownies with dates won’t be as delicious without their date frosting.
 While baking prepare your quick 3-ingredients date frosting.
 Again, super easy.
 You need a blender and: